 “We are confident and capable of ensuring the security of the relay and taking it to the top of the peak.”

 But outside China, the situation has already proved different.
+Last week, protesters defied tight security to disrupt the torch-lighting ceremony in Ancient Olympia.

-China branded the protests in Greece “shameful” and has put pressure on cities along the international route to ensure smooth progress of the torch.—AFP
+China branded the protests in Greece “shameful” and has put pressure on cities along the international route to ensure smooth progress of the torch. — AFP